 - Fundamental Attribution Error — we tend to blame other people’s actions on their behavior while blaming our own actions on external factors.

 - Outcome Bias — we tend to judge past decisions based on the quality of the outcome rather than the quality of the decision.
 This is poor investing in a nutshell.
 It’s also how most people view gambling outcomes.
 Every decision has four possible results: good decision/good outcome (deserved success), good decision/bad outcome (bad break), bad decision/good outcome (dumb luck), bad decision/bad outcome (poetic justice).
 A hyper-focus on outcomes leads to general stupidity like higher loss aversion, a need to embrace certainty, embracing noise, and following the herd.
-See outcomes for what they are: the result of a good or bad decision…which you won’t know unless you judge decision independent of the outcome.
+See outcomes for what they are: the result of a good or bad decision…which you won’t know unless you judge a decision independent of the outcome.
 Also, having a good process helps.

 If all of this sounds overwhelming, don’t worry.
-Most people will believe these biases don’t apply to them.
+Most people believe these biases don’t apply to them.
 As if it wasn’t hard enough, we’re blind to our own biases.

 Knowledge, alone, is not enough to improve behavior.
 Simply, knowing every behavioral bias won’t make you better behaved.
-There’s effort involved.